RichardPang14/Lijian-Peng.github.io/_pages/about.md

 For more info
 ------
 More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
+The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful. -->

+---
+permalink: /
+title: "Home"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

+# Welcome!

+I am **Lijian Peng**, a PhD applicant interested in **Computational Social Science**, **Natural Language Processing (NLP)**, and **Large Language Models (LLMs)**.

+I received my **B.Sc. in Data Science (Finance Minor)** from the **City University of Hong Kong**.

+My research focuses on understanding language, human behavior, and AI systems through computational methods.
+More specifically, I am interested in:

+- Computational Social Science
+- Natural Language Processing
+- Large Language Models
+- AI Interpretability
+- Scientific Writing
+- AI Fairness and Bias

+## Current Research

+### Large Language Models and Social Bias

+Cross-lingual gender bias evaluation under explicit and implicit prompting.

+### Representation Learning

+Understanding multilingual representations through probing, sparse autoencoders (SAEs), and mechanistic interpretability.

+### Computational Social Science

+Decade-scale semantic drift and identity framing in Korean political discourse.

+## News

+- **2026** — Building this academic website.
+- **2026** — Working on projects related to LLMs, NLP, and Computational Social Science.
+- **2026** — Preparing PhD applications for Fall 2027.

+---

+Thank you for visiting my website.
+Feel free to contact me if you are interested in discussing research or potential collaborations.